picafe/bicolor-matrix/journal.md

+---
+Title: "Bicolour Matrix PCB"
+Author: "Surya"
+Description: "Red and Green LED 32x8 Matrix with HT16K33A" Created On: "19/5/2025"
+---

 ## 2025-05-19
 Four years ago, I built a custom clock with off-the-shelf parts (Arduino Nano, DS3231 breakout, 32x8 MAX7219 LED Matrix, all on a breadboard with 2 buttons).
 Although it has worked very reliably, only needing a few battery replacements and resetting the nano a few times, I want to make a custom solution.